 Let's dig into the inventory specifics.
-On a trailing-12-month basis, work-in-progress inventory was the fastest-growing segment, up 2.6%.
-On a sequential-quarter basis, work-in-progress inventory was also the fastest-growing segment, up 7.2%.
-Pfizer seems to be handling inventory well enough, but the individual segments don't provide a clear signal.
-Pfizer may display positive inventory divergence, suggesting that management sees increased demand on the horizon.
+On a trailing-12-month basis, raw materials inventory was the fastest-growing segment, up 40.2%.
+On a sequential-quarter basis, work-in-progress inventory was the fastest-growing segment, up 53.2%.
+Although Quiksilver shows inventory growth that outpaces revenue growth, the company may also display positive inventory divergence, suggesting that management sees increased demand on the horizon.

 Foolish bottom line